EnviroDIY/ModularSensors/examples/EnviroDIY_Monitoring_Kit/ReadMe.md

 - [EnviroDIY SIM7080 LTE Bee](https://www.envirodiy.org/product/envirodiy-lte-bee/) (with Hologram SIM card) **OR** [EnviroDIY ESP32 Bee](https://www.envirodiy.org/product/envirodiy-esp32-bee-wifi-bluetooth/)
 - Hydros21 CTD sensor

-The EnviroDIY LTE SIM7080 module includes 2 antennas in the package.
-The small thin one is the cellular antenna, and should be connected to the socket labeled "CELL".
+The SIM7080-based EnviroDIY LTE Bee module includes two antennas in the package.
+The small, thin one is the cellular antenna, and should be connected to the socket labeled "CELL".
 The thicker block is the GPS antenna, and should be connected to the "GPS" socket, but only if you intend to use the GPS functionality of the module.
 ModularSensors does not currently support GPS functionality, but other libraries such as TinyGPS can work with the SIM7080 module.

 The included cell antenna works best in high-signal-strength areas.
-For most remote areas and logger deployments, we suggest a larger LTE antenna, like the W3907B0100 from PulseLarsen (Digikey 1837-1003-ND or Mouser 673-W3907B0100)
+For most remote areas and logger deployments, we suggest a larger LTE antenna, like the W3907B0100 from PulseLarsen (Digikey 1837-1003-ND or Mouser 673-W3907B0100).

 Users purchasing a new Hydros21 CTD sensor will need to change the SDI-12 address of the sensor in order to use this sketch.
 Full instructions for using this sketch as part of a monitoring station can be found in the EnviroDIY Monitoring Station Manual.
 _______

 <!--! @tableofcontents -->